bitrix24/b24restdocs/tutorials/index.md

-# Ready-made REST API Use-Cases
+# Ready-to-use REST API Scenarios

-Use the provided examples with explanations to learn how to tackle common integration or customization tasks for Bitrix24 to meet client needs.
-This section will be continuously updated with new articles and ready-made code.
+Use ready-made examples with explanations to learn how to solve common integration or customization tasks for Bitrix24 to meet client needs.
+This section will be continuously updated with new articles and ready-to-use code.

-Right now, you can find ready-made answers to questions related to
+Right now, you can find ready answers to questions related to

 - [CRM](./crm/index.md)
 - [Online sales](./sale/index.md) in CRM and online store